 Joan Murray, explains why she thinks it’s crucial to encourage more young people, especially girls, to take up engineering and technical roles.

 When I think about my career in engineering and construction, it all starts from school days.
-The school I attended in Limerick, Ireland gave girls the same choices as boys and the freedom to follow paths which were not the traditional female ones.
+The school I attended in Limerick, the UK gave girls the same choices as boys and the freedom to follow paths which were not the traditional female ones.
 We were encouraged to study the so-called STEM subjects (Science, Technology, Engineering & Maths), as well as the humanities.
 Such enlightened teaching created pupils who saw no restriction in what they chose to study and no barriers to what profession they might choose.

 Thirty years on, and despite a number of initiatives to try to redress the balance, the statistics for girls studying STEM subjects, and going onto third level to continue those subjects, remains unchanged.
 While we have growing numbers of young people taking GCSE physics and A-level maths, at age 16 there is a steep drop off; in physics the number falls from around 150,000 to 32,000 including just 7,000 girls choosing to study the subject.